YuuichiHosomi/megos2018/README.md

-# MEG-OS MOE - Minimal Operating Environment
+# A Minimal Step OS using UEFI

 * A Minimal Step OS using UEFI